 No grade may be changed by the central New York Registrar without the signatures of the instructor, the Assistant Dean and the Executive Director/Campus Dean.
 It should also mention: "Grade Appeal" on the change of grade form.

 In cases where the grade has been changed to an "I", the student shall have one additional semester beyond the final decision of the Grade Appeals Committee in which to complete the work.
 The temporary grade of incomplete (I) shall change to a failing (IF) grade if the student does not complete all work by the end of the allotted time (see schedule in the catalog).
 Such an IF grade may not be challenged, and the course must be repeated by the student to receive credit.
-A passing grade will be changed to IA or IB upon the grade change.
-The I will not be removed from the official transcript
+A passing grade will be changed to A or B upon the grade change.
+The (I) will be removed from the official transcript.

 Student Educational Records and Directory Information